dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I intended to talk to everyone on the island, man, woman, and child.
 Given five months, if I walked door to door every day for just four hours, I would need to talk to 5.9 people per hour.
 It wasn’t a lot of time.
 And I wanted to visit everyone at least twice.

-In the interest of science, we didn’t want to start with my immediate neighbors, who I thought would be too easy.
 We started two blocks away from my house.

 “Good morning, Mrs. Hobbylobby.”

 Jeanette Hobbylobby was about 45, mother of three, and standing at her door ready to become my first convert after Whitley.

 “Well, Truman, what a surprise,” she glanced over my shoulder nervously, but I didn’t see what at.
 Whitley was behind me on the other side.
 She was dressed in a professional skirt and top with flats.
 She held a clipboard to note house numbers, votes, and the data for our slogans.
-I was in a light-fabric suit, perfect for July.
+I was in a light-fabric suit, perfect for June.

 “Ma’am, I wanted to let you know that I’m running for mayor, and I wanted to see if I can count on your vote.
 Tru-man is an Island.”
 I gave the slogan that we had pre-selected, chosen by fair die roll.